 Capella University Tuition and Financial Aid

-Financial aid is available and students are encouraged to discuss their financial situation with enrollment counselors in order to afford their higher education.
-Capella University can assist students in obtaining aid in the form of grants, scholarships and loans.
-The university accepts employer assistance and teachers may be able to participate in the Stafford Loan Forgiveness Program for Teachers which can provide forgiveness of up to $17,500 for federal student loans.
+Financial aid is available and students are encouraged to discuss their financial situation with enrollment counselors.
+Capella University can assist students in obtaining aid in the form of grants, scholarships, and loans.
+The university accepts employer assistance and teachers may be able to participate in the Stafford Loan Forgiveness Program for Teachers, which can provide forgiveness of up to $17,500 for federal student loans.
 In order to qualify for financial aid, students must complete the Free Application for Federal Student Aid (FAFSA).

 Capella University Online Degrees Available